MayaAnne95/Product_Analyst_Project/README.md

 # Getting Started

-For the first part of the project, please refer to the 2 text file including each a sql query in order to test the candidate skills in joining tables and aggregating with sql.
+For the first part of the project, please refer to the 2 text files including each a sql query in order to test the candidate skills in joining tables and aggregations with sql.
 The data for this part was accessed through the given PostgreSQL Database provided in the homework instructions.
 As for the second part of the data, please refer to both the .ipynp file for the code to run in Python as well as the .pdf file for the analysis write-up.

 # Additional Comments